Rollei: Development of the Rolleiflex

 In response to the challenge from Mamiya, Rollei created a camera comparable to the C Series and gave it to photojournalists to test.
 Although they were enthusiastic, Rollei did not believe – much to the astonishment of industry experts – that it could manufacture removable lenses with the required precision.
 Instead, as a compromise, the company introduced in 1959 the Tele-Rolleiflex with a Zeiss Sonnar f/4, 135 mm lens.
 This camera was particularly well-suited to portrait photography.
 Meanwhile, plans for another model with a 150 mm lens were abandoned.
 The Wide Angle Rolleiflex (also known as the Rolleiwide) with an f/4, 55 mm lens followed in 1961.
 It only remained in production until 1967, which today makes it one of the rarest Rolleiflex cameras – excluding special editions.
 Its main advantage lay in its ability to photograph large crowds at heavily attended events.

 Reinhold Heidecke kept on making new cameras right up until his death in 1960, although no one bothered to admonish him over the development costs any more.
 One of his projects was the Magic, which required several expensive machine tools to be built – expenditure that could not be justified relative to the small number that were produced.
 In contrast, Agfa preferred the opposite approach, of always developing as many models as possible from an existing camera housing.

 The Magic, although intended for amateur photographers, was relatively expensive at 435 DM.
 It featured an automatic exposure control system driven by a coupled selenium light meter which could select shutter speeds from 1/30 sec to 1/300 sec and apertures from f/3.5 to f/22.
-There were only two manual controls: one for focusing, the other for selecting either a shutter speed of 1/30 sec (for flash photography), or Bulb (for long-exposure night photography).
+There were only two manual controls: one for focusing, the other for selecting either a shutter speed of 1/30 sec (for flash photography), or Brief (for long-exposure night photography).
 Its successor, the Magic II, cost 498 DM and also featured manual exposure control.